ProDataMan/ansible_best_windows/labs/access_lab/index.md

 `JustM300`

 ## MacOS
-Download `Remote Desktop` from the `Microsoft`
-Connect to remote computer user ip address provided
+Download `Microsoft Remote Desktop` from the Apple App Store Connect to remote computer using ip address provided

 ## Windows
 Connect to remote computer with Remote Desktop with ip address provided